trngbich/ReanalysisMeteoRET/README.md

-# reanalysis_meteo_uncertainty
+# Evaluation of reanalysis datasets as meteorological input for estimating reference evapotranspiration over Africa and the Near East

-Jupyter notebooks with analyses for paper "Evaluation of reanalysis datasets as meteorological input for estimating reference evapotranspiration over Africa and the Near East"
+This repository provides jupyter notebooks with analyses for paper "Evaluation of reanalysis datasets as meteorological input for estimating reference evapotranspiration over Africa and the Near East"